 Changes in facade materials shall be accompanied by changes in wall planes which help give the material a more substantial quality and visual integrity.
-Where masonry, siding, metal panel, or other facade materials occur at the corner of a front elevation, they shall wrap the corner and terminate in an appropriate location at an inside corner.
+Where masonry, siding, metal panel, or other facade materials occur at the corner of a front elevation, they shall wrap the corner and terminate in an appropriate location behind the side fence or an inside corner.